Lacrymology/states/backup/server/doc/pillar.rst

 Pillar
 ======

 Mandatory
 ---------

 Optional
 --------

 shinken_pollers:
   - 192.168.1.1

-shinken_pollers: IP address of monitoring poller that check this server.
+shinken_pollers
 ~~~~~~~~~~~~~~~~

+IP address of monitoring poller that check this server.

 Default: not used.